egg-lou/tech-eats/README.md

 ## So how can you contribute?
 Follow these steps:

+1. Fork the repository

-1. Clone the Repository
+2. Clone the Repository

 ```bash
 git clone <The link from ur forked github repo>
 ```

-2. Go inside the folder that was cloned from your github account
+3. Go inside the folder that was cloned from your github account
 ```bash
 cd <folder-name>
 ```

-3. Download Dependencies
+4. Download Dependencies
 ```bash
 npm install
 ```

-4. Run the development server
+5. Run the development server
 ```bash
 npm dev
 ```